What is the one-time forgiveness count adjustment?

 Won’t consolidation reset my forgiveness progress?

-The limited-time forgiveness count adjustment will give you the maximum forgiveness count credit for the loan with the highest amount of forgiveness qualifying time included in the consolidation loan as long as you consolidate before the end of this year.
-After that, consolidating loans with differing amounts of forgiveness qualifying time will result in a weighted average forgiveness count for the new consolidation loan.
+After July 1, 2024, consolidating loans with differing amounts of forgiveness qualifying time will result in a weighted average forgiveness count for the new consolidation loan.
 It’s much more beneficial to receive the maximum count adjustment.
-However, the weighted average calculation will be helpful for those who are not able to consolidate under the limited time count adjustment — like veterinary students who are in school through the end of this year.
+However, the weighted average calculation will be helpful for those who are not able to consolidate under the limited time count adjustment — like veterinary students who are in school during the limited one-time forgiveness count adjustment period.
 Everyone else should be quickly assessing whether or not they can benefit from a Direct Consolidation Loan before the end of this year.

 Which repayment plan should I choose if I do consolidate my loans?

-For now, choose the plan that results in the lowest monthly payment.
-If that is an income-driven plan, great!
-If it’s maybe the standard plan, that’s fine for now.
-The key is to get your loans in a position to receive the maximum one-time count adjustment.
 Until the count is applied, any repayment time is considered forgiveness-eligible.
 However, once your count is applied, the normal forgiveness rules will apply, meaning you will need to use a forgiveness-eligible plan from that point forward if you have repayment time remaining until you reach forgiveness.
 Knowing your exact forgiveness count will help you determine which repayment plan type you should use going forward.
-It also gives you an opportunity to scrutinize your income when you file your taxes for 2023 to see how an income-driven repayment strategy, like SAVE, may work for you.
-For example, if you’re married, filing separately could be the difference between reaching forgiveness sooner and paying more for longer.
+It also gives you an opportunity to scrutinize your income, comparing the difference between your gross income and Adjusted Gross Income (AGI) from your recent tax return.
+Not only may you be eligible for a lower payment using the new SAVE plan, but if you’re married, filing taxes separately, that could be the difference between reaching forgiveness sooner and paying more for longer.

 If your repayment projections suggest that it is likely you will reach forgiveness after your count is applied, then choose an income-driven plan like SAVE, the recently updated version of REPAYE.
 This applies even if your income is high and would result in payments that are equal to a fixed 10-year plan.
 If, by making minimum required payments, you’re likely to pay your loans to zero and not reach forgiveness, then you can choose a strategy that makes sense for you.